Pauloosie Keyootak – 8 days stranded in the Arctic

 (Pauloosie Keyootak)

-On March 22, 2016, Keyootak and his son, along with one of his friends left lqaluit, the capital of the Canadian territory of Nunavut, and decided to travel to Pangnirtung by snowmobile.
-The total distance was close to 190 miles, but the group were well versed in surviving in their native environment and didn’t worry to much about the journey.
+On March 22, 2016, Keyootak and his son, along with one of his friends left Iqaluit, the capital of the Canadian territory of Nunavut, and decided to travel to Pangnirtung by snowmobile.
+The total distance was close to 190 miles, but the group was well-versed in surviving in their native environment and didn’t worry too much about the journey.

-The region they were crossing is one of the most unpopulated on earth, with not a single village or even building anywhere between them and their target.
-After the storm settled they realised how lost they were and had already used too much fuel to make it back, and to make matters worse the only supplies they had with them were tea and sugar, a knife and a single sleeping bag.
+The region they were crossing was one of the most unpopulated on earth, with not a single village or even building anywhere between them and their target.
+After the storm settled they realized how lost they were and had already used too much fuel to make it back, and to make matters worse the only supplies they had with them were tea and sugar, a knife, and a single sleeping bag.

 Since there was no way they’d make it to their target they decided their best bet would be to stay put.
 They built a small shelter out of blocks of ice and filled the gaps by packing it with snow, and even though it was far from warm it did its job of keeping the wind off.